Skip to content

 *Nearly all virtual phone numbers share this problem.
 Companies like Facebook, Uber, and Google rarely let you authenticate accounts through a virtual phone number.

-With OpenPhone, multiple team members can handle calls and texts on a shared business phone number and collaborate on conversations with internal threads.
-If teammates use different numbers, calls can be routed to the right person in just a few seconds with warm transfers.
+With Quo, multiple team members can handle calls and texts on a shared business phone number.
+Plus, collaborate on conversations with internal threads.

-Here are a few other key benefits of using OpenPhone over Google Voice:
+Here are a few other key benefits of using Quo over Google Voice:

 • Offer a nationwide presence to customers with toll-free numbers

-• Sync calls, texts, voicemails, and call recordings to your CRM with OpenPhone’s integrations
+• Sync calls, texts, voicemails, and call recordings to your CRM with our HubSpot and Salesforce integrations

-• Review calls faster with AI summaries and call views
+• Review conversations faster with AI call summaries and transcripts

 • Starter: $15 per user per month for shared phone numbers, voicemail transcriptions, free calls and texts in the US and Canada, and dozens of ways to streamline your business’s phone communication

-• Business: $23 per user per month for auto-attendant (IVR), call transferring, CRM integrations, analytics, and more advanced features
+• Business: $23 per user per month for IVR auto-attendant, call transferring, CRM integrations, analytics, and more advanced features

 • Scale: $35 per user per month for AI call tags, dedicated onboarding, and priority chat and email support